20 Industries Where Jobs Are Coming Back

 • Change since 2007: 52,000 jobs gained

 Transit and ground transportation.
 Bus drivers have enviable job security.
 As Americans have cut back on driving to save money, more people have turned to public transportation.
-The number of bus, subway, and other transit jobs is up overall since the recession began.
+Bus, subway, and other transit jobs tend to be stable in many regions.

 • Jobs gained in 2010: 20,000